 We were also able to expand our dive team capabilities by replacing equipment that was at end of life.
-We also replaced 25+ year old firefighter nozzles, and were able to place an emergency post at Fire Station 4 for the public to utilize in the event of an emergency.
-We made significant progress toward a Fire Station 1 expansion to include two additional bays so that we can place all of our vehicles and trailers inside and ready for emergency response, including engineered drawings and a cost estimate.
-We hope to continue toward this goal in 2023.
+We completed a multi-year project to update chainsaws in the department, which most were 20-25 years old.
+We also replaced dated fire hose, and were able to place an emergency post at Fire Station 3 for the public to utilize in the event of an emergency, completing a multi-year project to place one at each fire station.